-Thousands of Jews Gathered For The Funeral Of Revered Rabbi And Holocaust Survivor Yisroel Avrohom Portugal
+Thousands Of Jews Gathered For The Funeral Of Revered Rabbi And Holocaust Survivor Yisroel Avrohom Portugal

 These days it is fairly uncommon to come across anyone over 50-years-old that doesn’t have a smartphone.
 Technology has infiltrated every aspect of our lives so completely that it is difficult to remember life without it.
-However, Yisroel Avrohom Portugal, a 95-year-old highly revered rabbi and Holocaust survivor certainly could.
+However, Yisroel Avrohom Portugal, a 95-year-old highly revered rabbi and Holocaust survivor, certainly could.
 Otherwise known as Skulener Rebbe Zatzal, the rabbi passed away on Monday at Johns Hopkins hospital in Baltimore while surrounded by family.
 An estimated 100,000 Hasidic Jews gathered in the streets of Brooklyn to pay their respects at his funeral, according to The Sun.

 It was an uncommon sight in Brooklyn as hundreds of mourners came dressed in all black traditional Jewish garments to pay tribute to the man who endured tremendous suffering because of his background and faith.
 Because Portugal died in Baltimore and his body had to be transported to Brooklyn, it was not possible for the funeral to take place on the same day as his death, as is Jewish custom.
-Nevertheless, the enormous crowds in attendance were proof of the difference this man made not only in the Jewish community buy beyond.
+Nevertheless, the enormous crowds in attendance were proof of the difference this man made not only in the Jewish community but beyond.

 100,000 men women and children paid last respects at the funeral of a saintly Rabbi in Brooklyn today.
 The Skulener Rebbe, Rabbi Eliezer Portugal was 95, was the oldest living Chasidic Rebbe to survive the Nazi death camps. pic.twitter.com/MbXUQvpxXy